 DNV believes that Russia’s pivot East will not fully compensate for reduced gas exports to Europe because of limited infrastructure, as the Asian market cannot compensate for the loss of the European market.
 However, the analysis estimates that Europe itself will produce 12 per cent more gas in 2030, as a reflection of the industry’s reaction to higher oil and gas prices in the short term and in response to the pledge from the EU to deliver more gas.

 While DNV’s analysis sees the role of imported LNG as limited by regasification capacity – with extra infrastructure expected to take two to five years to build – it still shows that imported LNG will form a strand of the continent’s overall energy security strategy.
 In line with this, the European Union inked a deal with the U.S. in March 2022 to get 15 billion cubic meters of LNG this year.

 Sverre Alvik, Director of Energy Transition Research at DNV, commented: “The war in Ukraine has shaken the energy markets but decarbonisation remains the central theme.
 Energy companies will have to strike a careful balance between meeting the short-term supply gap for oil and gas whilst avoiding stranded assets in the longer term.”

-DNV further elaborated that there is a risk of overcapacity in the oil and gas sector towards the end of the decade as companies look to capitalize on the high prices and supply gap.
-As consequences of the conflict – such as the reduced GDP growth and slower globalization – are likely to further dampen demand, DNV forecasts that the long-term trend remains bearish for oil.
+DNV further elaborates that there is a risk of overcapacity in the oil and gas sector towards the end of the decade as companies look to capitalise on the high prices and supply gap.
+As consequences of the conflict – such as reduced GDP growth and slower globalisation – are likely to further dampen demand, DNV forecasts that the long-term trend remains bearish for oil.